SudeepGopavaram/Automating_Analog_Layout_Using_Python_Package_GLayout/README.md

 ## Using Primitives

- You can find all the primitives that are avaible to us with their sourc code [here](https://github.com/idea-fasoc/OpenFASOC/tree/main/openfasoc/generators/glayout/glayout/flow/primitives)
+ You can find all the primitives that glayout provides with their source code [here](https://github.com/idea-fasoc/OpenFASOC/tree/main/openfasoc/generators/glayout/glayout/flow/primitives)

 ```python
 from glayout.flow.primitive.fet import pmos